theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

     A: Scaling seems to be fucked up by default. `cpupower frequency-set -f 2000000` should temporarily resolve this.
        (You can check `cpupower frequency-info` to confirm.)
-       On my system, for some reason TLP does not work directly, but requires either the power cable to be disconnected and reconnected to apply the frequency range and governor settings, or for the service to be restarted.
+       On my system, for some reason TLP does not work directly, but requires either the power cable to be disconnected and reconnected, or else the service to be restarted to apply the configured frequency range and governor settings.
 Since the latter can be scripted, I've simply put this into my /etc/crontab:
        `@reboot sleep 5; sudo systemctl restart tlp`